 Teaching

-• Graduate Algebra I, University of Rochester, Fall 2020 - Teaching Assistant and Lecturer
+• Graduate Algebra I, University of Rochester, Fall 2020 - TA and Lecturer

-• Honors Calculus II (Freshman Real Analysis), University of Rochester, Springs 2018-2020 - Teaching Assistant and Workshop Leader
+• Honors Calculus II (Freshman Real Analysis), University of Rochester, Springs 2018-2020 - TA and Workshop Leader

-• Honors Calculus I (Freshman Real Analysis), University of Rochester, Falls 2017-2019 - Teaching Assistant and Workshop Leader
+• Honors Calculus I (Freshman Real Analysis), University of Rochester, Falls 2017-2019 - TA and Workshop Leader

 About

-I live in Arlington, VA with my fiancée and our two wonderful cats.
+I live in Arlington, VA with my wife and our two wonderful cats, Kala and Calypso.

 Outside of work, you'll find me rock climbing, hiking, and running TTRPGs for friends and family.
 Recently, I've been volunteering at the local library to run Dungeons & Dragons sessions for elementary and middle schoolers.